openthread/ot-docs/site/en/guides/border-router/build.md

 This guide covers the basic build and configuration of OpenThread Border Router (OTBR).
-Upon completion of this procedure, you will have an OTBR that functions as a as a Full Thread Device (FTD) in a
+Upon completion of this procedure, you will have an OTBR that functions as a Full Thread Device (FTD) in a
 [radio co-processor (RCP) design](/platforms/co-processor#radio_co-processor_rcp).

 ## Step 1: Configure Platform